CoalaWeb/jquery-html5cvm/README.md

 ## <a name="intro"></a>Intro

 HTML5 form validation error messages are supplied by the browser but with this simple jQuery plugin you can customize them to your hearts content.
-A couple of good examples of when you might want to do this could be for translation purposes or to bring them into line with your server-side messages.
+A couple of good examples of when you might want to do this are for translation purposes or to bring them into line with your server-side messages.

 ### Important Info